-The loan to subsidiary was bearing interest at 4% per annum, unsecured and 1st tranche repayable on 4th December 2019 and 2nd tranche on 4th December 2020.
+The loan to subsidiary was bearing interest at 4% per annum, unsecured and repayable on 4th December 2020.

 The carrying amount of the loan to subsidiary approximates its fair value and was denominated in United States dollars.

 7. INVESTMENTS IN SUBSIDIARIES